 Assignment Hand-In Form

 This last step is an extra step for your students, but it is the last piece to really making management and grading easy for teachers.
-Create a new Form in Google Docs with the following items:
+Create a new Form in Google Drive with the following items:

 - Class Period or Subject (You can make a new form for each class, or use a ‘choose from a list’ question type for this for all of your classes)